Exercise During Pregnancy

 Eat a small snack or drink juice 15 to 30 minutes before you exercise.
 Do not exercise on an empty stomach.
 If you have not eaten, your body may run low on glucose, causing your liver to release substances known as ketones or ketoacids into your blood.
 Ketones are harmful to a fetus.

 Continue to eat a balanced diet.
-Pregnant women who do not exercise require an additional 150 to 300 calories a day.
-When you exercise during pregnancy, increase your caloric intake.
+In general, pregnant women who do not exercise require an additional 340 calories a day in their second trimester and 450 extra calories a day in their third trimester.footnote 1 When you exercise during pregnancy, you may need to increase your caloric intake.

 Stay hydrated and avoid overheating